astrivant/polyad/docs/deployment/networking.md

 A workload can submit a composition containing a graph `capacity` policy before its next phase of work.
 After admission, Polyad looks ahead through that graph and publishes demand through ProvisioningRequests or placeholder Pods.
-The configured node autoscaler provisions capacity; this is not a direct scale-node API or a guarantee that nodes will be available.
-See [advance capacity planning](../graphs/capacity.md) for enablement, budgets and admission.
+The configured node autoscaler provisions capacity, subject to provider availability and configured limits.
+See
+[advance capacity planning](../graphs/capacity.md) for enablement, budgets and admission.
-Event subscriptions report graph observations, rather than predictions of future application actions.
+Event subscriptions report observed graph state.
 Subscribers can react by submitting another composition.

 ## Event subscriptions